knative/docs/docs/install/Knative-with-Gloo.md

 type: "docs"
 ---

+Learn how to deploy Gloo and Knative to your Kubernetes cluster using the Gloo command line tool `glooctl`.

 [Gloo](https://gloo.solo.io) is a popular open-source Envoy control plane and API gateway built for Kubernetes (and other platforms).

 Gloo can function as a complete replacement for Istio, supporting the full Knative Ingress spec.
 Using Knative with Gloo requires less resource usage and operational overhead than Istio.